Skip to content

 Why It Is So Hard to Walk Away

 There is something deeply human about not wanting to feel like you wasted money.
 Many people find that the bigger the original spend, the harder it becomes to change course.
-That feeling is real — but it is worth considering whether it is actually guiding you toward better decisions, or simply protecting your ego from discomfort.
+That feeling is real — but it is worth noting whether it is actually guiding you toward better decisions, or simply protecting your ego from discomfort.
 The money already spent is gone regardless of what you do next.
-The only question that matters now is whether continuing makes sense on its own terms.
+The only question that matters now is whether continuing applies on its own terms.

 The Hidden Cost of Carrying On